amolswnz/git-commands/readme.md

 // For this we need to first setup the configuration

-git branch --setupstream master origin/master
+git branch --set-upstream master origin/master

     // master is my branch